 It tells us where all our rubbish goes and suggestions of how we can keep it under control, to enable us to be active in supporting our planet.
 In fact, it pretty much explains everything you need to know about rubbish, recycling and upcycling of plastic, glass, paper, metal, cloth and food.

-There is a chapter dedicated to each material that goes beyond the surface level of what you can do in your own home, as it also looks at the global issue of the manufacturing of these materials, from the making of them, right up to us using them and not needing them anymore.
+There is a chapter dedicated to each material.
+The content drills below the surface level of what you can do in your own home, looking at the global challenges of manufacturing and distribution.

 There are lots of labelled diagrams to support the facts and help to explain the processes each material goes through and photographs too, which makes it a very empowering read.
 I liked the way the book is also interactive, with each chapter having Totally True or Foolishly False facts for you to discuss and decide upon with the answers in the back of the book.
 There is also an element of creativity in this book, as each chapter offers useful and creative ways to re-use products, rather than putting them in the bin and sending them to landfill.